asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

 One of the things I really like about React is how it lends itself to [TDD](http://en.wikipedia.org/wiki/Test-driven_development) and testing in general.
 Small, focused components relying mostly on props (parameters) are easy to reason about and requires little mock.

 The following are some of my experiences testing React components.
 Ready?
-Here we go!
+Let's go!

 <img src="http://gifs.joelglovier.com/epic/expedition.gif" style="width: 600px" alt="EXPEDITION">